kshitij1331/tokyo-olympic-data/README.md

 Contributions for enhancements, visuals, or pipeline optimizations are welcome!
 Please open a pull request or raise an issue for discussion.

 ---
-⭐ **If you found this project helpful, please give this repository a star!**
+⭐ **If you found this project helpful, please give this repository a starr**